JohnZaatra/Glass-removal-Ai/README.md

 ## 🎯 **Problem Statement**

-The primary goal of the project was to **predict the success of cataract surgery** by analyzing two important data types:
+The primary goal of the project was to **predict the success of laser surgery** by analyzing two important data types:
 1. **Tabular data**: Medical records and demographic information.
 2. **Eye scan images**: Pre-surgery corneal images of patients.